 Android, iOS and desktop: Free with paid upgrades available

-Todoist is a project planner and to-do list in one.
+Todoist is a project planner and to-do list all in one.
 Used by companies like Amazon and Disney, and made for everyone from students to executives, Todoist is an app that can carry you through school and beyond.

 Although you can pay to upgrade, the free version offers more than most students are likely to need.
 Todoist includes features that help you: